 Gantt diagrams are bar charts that illustrate project schedules, and help visualize the start and end dates of any process.
 In the context of Agile software development, such charts are used to illustrate releases or sprints.

 As simple visual representations of the progress made against estimates on any activity, process or project, Gantt charts can greatly facilitate communication by bridging cultural or geographical differences.
-Since these diagrams are easily understood by all parties regardless of language or expertise in Agile software development practices, they are useful tools when trying to collaborate with, or report progress to several teams and departments across various regions.
+Since these diagrams are easily understood by all parties regardless of language or expertise in Agile software development practices, they are useful tools when trying to collaborate with, or report on their progress to several teams and departments across various regions.

 That said, it’s true that Gantt charts are of limited use in the classical sense of Agile development.
 The primary purpose of using Agile is to enable developers to react to changing requirements faster.
 As requirements change, the effort and time needed to address them changes, too.
 Therefore, in order to adequately represent and visualize the total amount of work left, Gantt charts would have to be updated almost continuously.
 Quite obviously, this would be an unnecessary and unrealistic burden on your development team.